kinggongzilla/ai-clone-whatsapp/README.md

 You can define your own system prompt by changing the ```prompt``` string in the ```config/llama3/inference_config.py``` file.

 ### Mistral
-For mistral to fit onto 24GB I first hat to quantize the trained model.
+For mistral to fit onto 24GB I first had to quantize the trained model.

 1. Run ```tune run quantize --config config/mistral/quantization.yaml```
 2. Run ```tune run chat.py --config config/mistral/inference_config.yaml```